-Safety performance monitoring is an essential component of aviation safety management systems.
-And by “essential,” performance monitoring is like your SMS program’s immune system.
+Safety performance monitoring is an essential component of aviation safety management systems (SMS).
+And by “essential,” performance monitoring is like your SMS implementation's immune system.

 Do you know what performance monitoring looks like?

-Performance monitoring basically involves ongoing (real-time) collection of safety data metrics that indicate the health and progress of an aviation risk management program.
+SMS performance monitoring basically involves ongoing (real-time) collection of safety data metrics that indicate the health and progress of an aviation SMS implementation.
 It is also used to ensure that key safety goals are achieved.

 Safety performance monitoring and measurement is an element of the Safety Assurance Component of the Four Pillars of SMS.

 Related Articles on Aviation Safety Performance Monitoring

 - How to Monitor Aviation SMS Performance - Safety Chart